datalad-handbook/book/docs/basics/101-140-filesystem.rst

    move plus a content change for Git.

-   An additional piece of background information: A :command:`datalad save` command internally uses a :command:`git commit` to save changes to a dataset to its history.
+   An additional piece of background information: A :command:`datalad save` command internally uses a :command:`git commit` to save changes to a dataset.
    :command:`git commit` in turn triggers a :command:`git annex fix` command.
 This Git-annex command fixes up links that have become broken to again point to annexed content, and is responsible for cleaning up